Peeragogy/Peeragogy.github.io/action.md

 - external (public-facing) platforms & tools
 - other

-# Week 3.
-Solidifying your work plan and learning strategy together with concrete measures for ‘success’ can move the project forward significantly.
+# Stage 3.
+Solidifying your work plan and learning strategy together with concrete measures for ‘success’ to move the project forward.
+(1-3 weeks)

 *Activity* – Distill your ideas by writing an essay, making visual sketches, or creating a short video to communicate the unique plans for